Logistics

 Logistics is a complex ecosystem involving the coordination of transport, warehouse operations, inventory, and delivery execution.
 Integrating telematics into logistics processes allows companies to collect real-time data on vehicles, drivers, routes, and cargo conditions, which significantly improves decision-making and operational efficiency.

-Navixy DataHub, with its robust data ingestion and time-series analytics capabilities, supports the digital transformation of logistics operations by enabling deep visibility into each lifecycle stage.
+Navixy IoT Query, with its robust data ingestion and time-series analytics capabilities, supports the digital transformation of logistics operations by enabling deep visibility into each lifecycle stage.
 Its robust telematics ingestion capabilities, provides comprehensive visibility into these operations.
 Real-time GPS data, sensor data diagnostics, geofencing, and sensor analytics allow logistics operators to digitize workflows, automate controls, and make informed decisions.

 Lifecycle Phase